muratk5n/thirdwave/en/README.md

 ---

-Aha.
-Kazakhs use LPG in their cars too?
-Same with cabbies in Asia Minor.
+Hah they use LPG in their cars too, same with many cars, esp cabbies in Asia Minor.
 They used to put a freaking kitchen gas canister in there, in the trunk during the 90s and jury-rig the engine to combust LPG instead of petroleum (cheaper that way).
 To refuel, take old canister, put another in.
 But the tech has developed now, cars can go to a station and pump the gas in just like one does with petroleum.

 "[Kazakhtan protests] began with something very concrete: the price of liquified petroleum gas, or LPG, the fuel that many use to power their